-Progress made in project and planning:

-Progress made in achieving the personal learning goals:

-Impression of your general performance at the internship provider (ask your supervisor and
+Progress made in project and planning: Progress made in achieving the personal learning goals: Impression of your general performance at the internship provider (ask your supervisor and near colleagues): Strong points: Points for improvement / to pay attention to:

-near colleagues):

-Strong points:

-Points for improvement / to pay attention to:

-, , - , - , - ,

 Topics you are going to work on the forthcoming months:

 Overall impression of your internship:

-'The student will be able to finish internship satisfac torily' Yes / No
+'The student will be able to finish internship sati sfactorily' Yes / No

-·

-(If you hesitate to answer this question positively, p short notice). ease contact your WU sup ervisor within
+(If you hesitate to answer this question positivel short notice). y, please contact your WU s supervisor within

-short notice).

 Agreed and signed by

 Date:

-Cl. de d toto colta (boot) colors to

-Student Internship (host) superviso or
+Student Internship (host) superv visor

 Sent to the WU supervisor on (date).